KarimJedda/KarimJedda/README.md

 My main socials are [LinkedIn](https://www.linkedin.com/in/karim-jedda/) and [Twitter](https://twitter.com/KarimJDDA).
 Feel free to reach out if you have any questions.

-I'm currently working at Audi as a product manager and backend engineer.
+I'm currently working at Parity Technologies as a Lead Data Engineer.

 <!--
 **KarimJedda/KarimJedda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.